About Your Bladder Surgery With a Continent Cutaneous Diversion

 Bladder surgery can cause changes in erectile function (your ability to get and keep an erection).
 Most men have erectile dysfunction (ED) after surgery.
 ED is when you have trouble getting or keeping an erection.

-Your healthcare provider will talk with you about what to expect about having erections again after surgery.
+Your doctor will talk with you about what to expect about having erections again after surgery.
 There are many types of treatments for ED, including pills, injections (shots), or a prosthesis (implant).
-Your healthcare provider can talk with you about these options.
+Your doctor can discuss these options with you.

 Information for women

 If your reproductive organs are removed, you won’t be able to bear children after your surgery.
 If you want to have children in the future, you may want to think about family planning options (such as egg freezing) before your surgery.
-Your healthcare provider can discuss these options with you.
+Your doctor can discuss these options with you.

 Follow a well-balanced, healthy diet before your surgery.
 If you need help with your diet, talk with your healthcare provider about meeting with a clinical dietitian nutritionist.